jdbedics/dbthandbook/03-individual.Rmd

 ## Continuing Sessions

 1. Set the recording up early.
 Minimize the screen **and** turn the monitor off.
-2. Do not start the session until your client completes the OQ.
-    * Help your client become successful at completing the OQ.
-Support and encourage and help them remember _how_ to do it.
-3. Review the OQ _prior_ to seeing your client.
+2. Review the OQ _prior_ to seeing your client.
 You shoud consider commenting on the OQ in the following situations:
     * High or Moderate distress with no change in status from baseline
     * Any note of an increase in a critical item
     * Significant improvement from baseline

-Review the OQ early in the session as it will be helpful in setting the agenda.
-It can also help clear up any misunderstandings that will result in invalid reports.
-For example, make sure each client understands that they are rating the past week only.
-In other situations, clients might respond carelessly.
+3. Set a collaborative agenda.
+Comment on the OQ in doing so.
 The simple act of asking your client about the OQ shows its importance to you and is often corrective by itself.

 4. You might have a therapist in the room before you that ends their sessions late.
-Ask them if they plan on continuing to do that in the future.
+If that's the case, simply ask them if they plan on continuing to do that in the future.
 If so, try to find another room.
 If there is no other room, or you'd rather not have that option, talk to clinic staff, the clinic director, or Dr. Bedics.
 5. Complete all notes within *one* week.
 6. Use the DBT General Note for individual sessions.
 This is the standard note for your clients when you are supervised by Jamie.

 ## Setting Goals

+Creating solvable problems from your clients' stated concerns is one of the most important and challenging parts of conducting treatment.
+Further, this is an ongoing process that does not end with the first few sessions.
+The best mindset a therapist can have is to always ask "What does my client need?" or "What would have to be different for my client to create the life they want for themselves?"
+These are hard questions for anybody to answer about themselves.

+You will help the client by modeling how to reframe your clients' concerns in a solvable manner.
+Inevitably, this well help lead to realistic change which will likely also involve some distress tolerance around what _cannot_ be changed in their lives.

-It is not your clients' job to come into session with goals.
-Instead, listen to your clients' concerns and attempt to make them into solvable problems.
-You never have to use the term _goal_ or ever ask your client _What's you're goal_?
+Lastly, you never have to use the term _goal_ or ever ask your client _What's you're goal_?
 The goals naturally reveal themselves as you listen to clients' concerns.
 It is your job to rephrase their statements into something like:

     `It sounds like there are times when it's really hard for you to say no?
 Do you think that would be helpful for us to get our heads around and come up with some solutions?`

-Dr. Bedics rarely uses the term _goal_, instead the therapists' job is to come up with tangible outcomes that can be demonstrated after 8-10 sessions.
-These goals are fluid and always developing or being revised.
-It is the therapists job to pay careful attention, keep the session organized, and maintain awareness of progress.
-The special DBT note requires that you are aware of each goal, assign HW to related to those goals, and then review the HW in the next session.
+The therapist is then responsible for following up and revising during the course of treatment.

 ## Termination of Treatment